What's the difference between workers' compensation claim & a common law claim for damages?

 Additionally, where the worker's injury is found to be permanently debilitating, the worker may be entitled to an amount of lump sum compensation at the end of their workers' compensation claim.

-These lump sum compensation amounts are set by legislation and calculated under a legislated formula.
+Lump sum compensation amounts are set by legislation and calculated under a legislated formula.

 They are usually quite minor in nature and do not properly or fully compensate a worker for all the medical expenses.